viaacode/sip-specification/profiles/material-artwork.md

 ### Descriptive Metadata

-- A descriptive metadata file `descriptive/dc+schema.xml` describing the IE MUST be present at the package level and MAY be present at the representation level (eg. to indicate diverting licenses).
+- A descriptive metadata file `descriptive/dc+schema.xml` describing the IE MUST be present at the package level.
+- A descriptive metadata file `descriptive/dc+schema.xml` describing the representation MAY be present at the representation level (eg. to indicate diverting licenses).
 - Descriptive metadata in `descriptive/dc+schema.xml` MUST apply the DCTERMS metadata schema and MAY also apply the [SCHEMA](http://schema.org) metadata schema (see below).
+- The [DCTERMS](https://www.dublincore.org/schemas/xmls/qdc/dcterms.xsd) metadata MUST follow the [basic profile requirements]({{ site.baseurl }}{% link docs/diginstroom/sip/1.1/profiles/basic.md %}#dc-requirements) regarding the use of elements and attributes.
 - The [SCHEMA](http://schema.org) metadata in `descriptive/dc+schema.xml` MUST be limited to the elements and attributes outlined below.

 | Element | `schema:creator` |